phfix/go-graphql-client/README.md

 ### Execute pre-built query

-The `Exec` function allows you to executing pre-built queries.
+The `Exec` function allows you to execute pre-built queries.
 While using reflection to build queries is convenient as you get some resemblance of type safety, it gets very cumbersome when you need to create queries semi-dynamically.
-For instance, imagine you are building a CLI tool to query data from a graphql endpoint and you want users to be able to narrow down the query by passing cli flags or something.
+For instance, imagine you are building a CLI tool to query data from a graphql endpoint and you want users to be able to narrow down the query by passing CLI flags or something.

 ```Go
 // filters would be built dynamically somehow from the command line flags